MicrosoftDocs/azure-media-services/media-services/latest/media-services-overview.md

 * Enable Azure CDN to achieve large scaling to better handle instantaneous high loads (for example, the start of a product launch event).

 > [!NOTE]
 > Want to deliver streaming media with low latency?
-See the [Low Latency HLS (LL-HLS) and DASH streaming options](live-event-latency-reference.md) and the [Live streaming best practices guide](live-event-streaming-best-practices-guide.md).
+See the [Low Latency HLS (LL-HLS)](live-event-latency-reference.md) article and the [Live streaming best practices guide](live-event-streaming-best-practices-guide.md).

 ## How can I get started with v3?